miskatormi/3-body-problem/README.md

 # $n$-Body Problem – A Simple Simulation
-(Personal Weekend Project from 2024, README written and project published to GitHub 2025, Updated on 05/2025 for code efficiency and added generalization for $n$-body systems and more general force fields.)
+(Personal weekend project from 2024, README written and project published to GitHub 2025, Updated on 05/2025 for code efficiency and added generalization for $n$-body systems and more general force fields.)

 During the summer, every normal university student starts to miss their classes (or... maybe not).
 In my case, I started to miss my mechanics classes and thought to myself: